 Simple employee pension plans, or SEP IRAs, are geared towards individuals who are self-employed, partners, and owners of corporations.
-These plans are beneficial in that they provide a low-cost and simple retirement savings option for people in these positions.
-These plans offer higher contribution limits, are less complicated than other account structures, and employers can easily make contributions to employees’ plans without incurring heavy expense in doing so.
+These plans provide a low-cost and simple retirement savings option for people in these positions.
+These plans offer higher contribution limits than a traditional or Roth IRA.
+Administration is less complicated than other account structures, and employers can easily make contributions to employees’ plans without incurring heavy expense in doing so.
 SEP IRAs can also be self-directed.

-Self-directed retirement accounts are growing in popularity among those who want to control their own retirement funds and investing decisions.
-They offer individuals the ability to choose their own assets and the possibility to achieve diversified income growth for retirement.
+Self-directed retirement accounts are popular for people who want to control their own retirement funds and investing decisions.
+Plan owners can choose their own assets to achieve diversified income growth for retirement.

 Access to an asset class frequently referred to as alternative investments makes self-direction even more attractive for savvy investors.
 Instead of relying on the somewhat slow growth of returns that mutual funds and CDs offer, or weathering the typical Wall Street storms, self-directed account owners can invest in assets they know and understand.